The Infosys Prize

 The Infosys Prize endeavors to elevate the prestige of science and research in India and inspire young Indians to choose a vocation in research.

-The award is given annually to honor outstanding achievements of contemporary researchers and scientists across six Prize Categories - Engineering and Computer Science, Humanities, Life Sciences, Mathematical Sciences, Physical Sciences and Social Sciences.
+The award is given annually to honor outstanding achievements of contemporary researchers and scientists across six Prize Categories - Economics, Engineering & Computer Science, Humanities & Social Sciences, Life Sciences, Mathematical Sciences, and Physical Sciences.

 Each prize carries a prize of a gold medal, a citation and a purse of USD 100,000 (or its equivalent in Rupees).
 The prize purse is tax free in the hands of winners in India.